lolcreds

 pattern

-keyfile content is a 6-1024 character shared secret; identify by keyFile configuration context to avoid false positives
+keyfile content is a 6-1024 character shared secret; the quantifier is split to stay within Go regexp repeat-count limits, and keyFile configuration context is required to avoid false positives

 Location